How Do You Get Depression? A Mental Health Perspective

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 988.
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Where exactly does depression come from?
+Where exactly does depression, a common but serious mood disorder, come from?

 Depression is a complicated disorder.
 The medical community is still in the early stages of grasping it.
 So far, researchers have found that it is unlikely that there is a single cause for depression for everyone.
 We also know that it is not contagious and doesn't spread between people.